Learn about actual and potential costs

 Where can I purchase ?

 There is a low level of market share concentration for government relations services, whereby the four largest vendors account for less than 30.0% of total market revenue.
-The overall number of vendors has been declining slightly during the three years to 2019 due to mergers and acquisitions (M&A).
-An estimated...
+The overall number of vendors has been increasing slightly during the three years to 2020 as increased demand for market services has spurred...
 Subscribe to learn more.